pzalba225/Final-Algorithms/README.md

 - **Datetime Module**: Handles timestamps for orders and past orders.
 - **Input/Output Handling**: Implements interactive features for user login, browsing, and checkout.
 - **Development and Testing**: Created using Windows and tested on both macOS and Windows.
+## Challenges and Learnings
+**Challenges**

+- Managing product categories and dynamically adding selected items to the cart.

+- Handling user input validation to ensure a seamless experience.

+- Simulating a real-world ordering system with Python dictionaries and logic.

+***Future Enhancements***

+- Develop a front-end interface for better usability (e.g., React or Flutter).

+- Integrate with a database to persist user data and past orders.

+- Add order notifications and tracking features.

+- Implement a recommendation system for frequently ordered items.

+***Why This Solution?***

+This app was created to optimise the brief and precious time students have between classes.
+By enabling pre-orders and offering a streamlined pickup process, the Uni Coffee Order Project enhances the overall university experience.
+It also serves as a practical use case for applying Python programming skills to solve real-world problems.

 ## Installation
 1. **Download the Zip File**: Save the folder to a known location on your computer.